pushkarv/machine-learning/projects/capstone/report.md

 In the initial solution, in both models discussed above, the model overfits.
 After trial and experiment with .various model configurations, ***model 23*** was able to maintain high accuracy rates with reduced overfitting.

 This final model solution consists of the same 3 pairs of 2D Conv./Max pooling layers, but with a Flatten layer, and 2 Dense layers separated with a single Dropout layer, and no L1 regularization.
+The first Dense layer has a `relu` activation function, and the second Dense layer has a `softmax` activation function.

 This model was trained with dropout values of  *[.05, .10, .15, .20, .25, .30, .35, .40]*, and the maximum testing accuracy was achieved with a dropout value of ***0.10***.
 The model structure, accuracy curves and values are shown in the table below.